This quick tutorial shows you how to log out of WordPress.

-How To Log Out Of WordPress
+Logging Out Of WordPress

-Your WordPress session is now ended …
+Your WordPress session is now terminated …

 You will be logged out of everywhere else, except for your existing browser session …

-WordPress Plugins – Log Out Options
+WordPress Log Out Plugins

 WordPress gives you a similar functionality.
 You can automatically log out all inactive users with the WP Idle Logout plugin.